-- [F] 907.3.3 Elevator emergency operation.
-Automatic fire detectors installed for elevator emergency operation shall be installed in accordance with the provisions of ASME A17.1 and NFPA 72. - [F] 907.3.4 Wiring.
-The wiring to the auxiliary devices and equipment used to accomplish the above fire safety functions shall be monitored for integrity in accordance with NFPA 72. - [F] 907.4 Initiating devices.
-Where manual or automatic alarm initiation is required as part of a fire alarm system, the initiating devices shall be installed in accordance with Sections 907.4.1 through 907.4.3. - [F] 907.4.1 Protection of fire alarm control unit.
+[F] 907.3.3 Elevator emergency operation.
+Automatic fire detectors installed for elevator emergency operation shall be installed in accordance with the provisions of ASME A17.1 and NFPA 72.

+[F] 907.3.4 Wiring.
+The wiring to the auxiliary devices and equipment used to accomplish the above fire safety functions shall be monitored for integrity in accordance with NFPA 72.

+[F] 907.4 Initiating devices.
+Where manual or automatic alarm initiation is required as part of a fire alarm system, the initiating devices shall be installed in accordance with Sections 907.4.1 through 907.4.3.1.

+[F] 907.4.1 Protection of fire alarm control unit.
 In areas that are not continuously occupied, a single smoke detector shall be provided at the location of each fire alarm control unit, notification appliance circuit power extenders, and supervising station transmitting equipment.

-- Where ambient conditions prohibit installation of a smoke detector, a heat detector shall be permitted. - 2.
-The smoke detector shall not be required where the building is equipped throughout with an automatic sprinkler system in accordance with Section 903,3.1.1 or 903,3.1.2. - [F] 907.4.2 Manual fire alarm boxes.
-Where a manual fire alarm system is required by another section of this code, it shall be activated by fire alarm boxes installed in accordance with Sections 907.4.2.1 through 907.4.2.5. - [F] 907.4.2.1 Location.
+Exception: Where ambient conditions prohibit installation of a smoke detector, a heat detector shall be permitted.

+[F] 907.4.2 Manual fire alarm boxes.
+Where a manual fire alarm system is required by another section of this code, it shall be activated by fire alarm boxes installed in accordance with Sections 907.4.2.1 through 907.4.2.6.

+[F] 907.4.2.1 Location.
 Manual fire alarm boxes shall be located not more than 5 feet (1524 mm) from the entrance to each exit.
-Additional manual fire alarm boxes shall be located so that travel distance to the nearest box does not exceed 200 feet (60 960 mm). - [F] 907.4.2.2 Height.
-The height of the manual fire alarm boxes shall be a minimum of 42 inches (1067 mm) and a maximum of 48 inches (1372 mm) measured vertically, from the floor level to the activating handle or lever of the box. - [F] 907.4.2.3 Color.
-Manual fire alarm boxes shall be red in color. - [F] 907.4.2.4 Signs.
-Where fire alarm systems are not monitored by a supervising station, an approved permanent sign shall be installed adjacent to each manual fire alarm box that reads: WHEN ALARM SOUNDS CALL FIRE DEPARTMENT. - Exception: Where the manufacturer has permanently provided this information on the manual fire alarm box. - [F] 907.4.2.5 Protective covers.
+Additional manual fire alarm boxes shall be located so that travel distance to the nearest box does not exceed 200 feet (60 960 mm).

+[F] 907.4.2.2 Height.
+The height of the manual fire alarm boxes shall be a minimum of 42 inches (1067 mm) and a maximum of 48 inches (1372 mm) measured vertically, from the floor level to the activating handle or lever of the box.

+[F] 907.4.2.3 Color.
+Manual fire alarm boxes shall be red in color.

+[F] 907.4.2.4 Signs.
+Where fire alarm systems are not monitored by a supervising station, an approved permanent sign shall be installed adjacent to each manual fire alarm box that reads: WHEN ALARM SOUNDS CALL FIRE DEPARTMENT.

+Exception: Where the manufacturer has permanently provided this information on the manual fire alarm box.

+[F] 907.4.2.5 Protective covers.
 The fire code official is authorized to require the installation of listed manual fire alarm box protective covers to prevent malicious false alarms or to provide the manual fire alarm box with protection from physical damage.
 The protective cover shall be transparent or red in color with a transparent face to permit visibility of the manual fire alarm box.
 Each cover shall include proper operating instructions.
 A protective cover that emits a local alarm signal shall not be installed unless approved.
 Protective covers shall not project more than that permitted by Section 1003.3.3.

+[F] 907.4.2.6 Unobstructed and unobscured.
+Manual fire alarm boxes shall be accessible, unobstructed, unobscured and visible at all times.